10 Popular Festivals In Zambales, Philippines

 Editor's Note: There's no photo available at the time of writing

 “Binabayani” can be loosely translated as “courageous”.
-This festival is Zambales is answer to the Ati-Atihan Festival of Aklan, another province in the Philippines.
+This festival in Zambales is an answer to the Ati-Atihan Festival of Aklan, another province in the Philippines.
 The festival is conducted in honor of Saint Andrew, the town’s patron saint.
-The highlight of the activity is the depiction of a historic battle between the Aetas and the early-day Christians.
+I think the highlight of the activity is the depiction of a historic battle between the Aetas and the early-day Christians.
 A dance competition is held annually, with each group vying to present the best version of the war dance that the Binabayani Festival has come to be known for.

 Binabayani Festival